-Beaches has everything covered fore everyone!
-Families can enjoy the 24-hour Xbox 360 Play Lounge experience (my husband was also a fan), mini golf, Scratch DJ Academy where you can create jam sessions or the teen club, Trench Town, not to mention all the Sesame Street activities!
+Beaches has everything covered for everyone!
+Families can enjoy the 24-hour Xbox 360 Play Lounge experience (my husband was also a fan of that one), mini golf, Scratch DJ Academy where you can create jam sessions or the teen club, Trench Town, not to mention all the Sesame Street activities!
 Our family loved the daily snorkeling excursions and banana boat rides.
 My husband got certified in scuba and went on several dives.

 Having a vacation to Beaches can also include a break where you and your partner can enjoy some quality time together.
 The resort offers a full-day Kids Club for ages 0-teens and nanny services that you can use all day, for an hour, or even a few minutes for an hour – or even all day.
 All of the childcare professionals certified in accordance with an accredited U.S. university.
 This is not some sad drop-off childcare center.
-The childcare workers were amazing – My kids were begging to go back every time we checked them out!
+The childcare workers were amazing - My kids were begging to come back every time we checked them out!
 Our kids went swimming in the pool and the ocean, got their faces painted, had fashion shows, pizza making, dance parties, ping-pong tournaments and treasure hunts.
 They also have caregivers for children with special needs.
-My husband and I were able to drop the kids off one night and go out on a date!
+My husband and I were even able to drop the kids off one night and go out on a date!
+A DATE!
 Talk about something that usually never happens on family vacation!
-We were even able to sneak in a couples massage at Red Lane Spa.
+We were even enjoyed a relaxing couples massage at Red Lane Spa.

 There is just so much to do here – one couple we met said they prefer to stay at Beaches as opposed to Sandals even though they don’t have kids, because there are so many activities!